mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 as being in the right general class.
-Thus, if the user is informed that there are emissions from personal communications radios 40 metres to the west and a radar-frequency emission
+Thus, if the user is informed that there are emissions from personal communications radios 40 meters to the west and a radar-frequency emission
-100 metres north, they can be reasonably sure they will encounter something similar when they investigate.
+100 meters north, they can be reasonably sure they will encounter something similar when they investigate.